hassenius/terraform-module-icp-deploy/README.md

     * List of IPs of the cluster

 ### ICP Version specifications
-The `icp-version` field supports the format `org`/`repo`:`version`. `ibmcom` is the default organisation and `icp-inception` is the default repo, so if you're installing for example version `2.1.0.2` from Docker Hub it's sufficient to specify `2.1.0.2` as the version number.
+The `icp-inception` field supports the format `org`/`repo`:`version`. `ibmcom` is the default organisation and `icp-inception` is the default repo, so if you're installing for example version `2.1.0.2` from Docker Hub it's sufficient to specify `2.1.0.2` as the version number.

 It is also supported to install from private docker registries.
 In this case the format is: